-In 2018, Husqvarna introduced fuel injection to its TE enduro platform.
+In 2018, Husqvarna introduced to its TE enduro platform.
 Pairing the fuel delivery system with its two-stroke single-cylinder engine was a revelation for the brand and segment.
 Two-stroke fans rejoiced in the lineup’s modern conveniences such as electric start and automatic oil/fuel mixing.
 Over the years, Husky has steadily updated the TE300i, TE250i, and TE150i to meet the latest performance standards, and the 2022 model year is no different.

 Husqvarna leaves the fantastic fueling system alone, but tweaks the package around the fuel-injected two-stroke.
 The WP XPLOR fork earns a new oil bypass system in the 48 mm outer tubes.
 Coupled with an updated cartridge joint, the system delivers smooth and predictable action through the entire stroke.
 In the rear, updated shock valve seals improve dampening and rider feedback.